Tuesday, 25 June 2024

 WORKOUT AT THE 'GREEN GYM !!

 The best way to get involved now is to come to the monthly bush regeneration volunteer workdays.
 “Bush regeneration” basically means identifying and removing a range of noxious weeds that are impacting the natural environment by out-competing the native plants.
-We are part of Northern Beaches Council’s "Friends of the Bush" program It’s a great opportunity to learn about the local environment and help protect it whilst keeping fit and meeting (slightly crazy) new people.
+We are part of Northern Beaches Council Bushcare program It’s a great opportunity to learn about the local environment and help protect it whilst keeping fit and meeting (slightly crazy) new people.
 Professional supervision is provided.
 We even have some amazing ‘masochist’ volunteers who wear waders to remove the introduced aquatic weeds (such as Ludwigia Peruviana from Peru!) that are clogging up the waterway.
 We are conscious of advocating hand removal of weeds and keep any herbicide use away from the water and to an absolute minimum.

 Sue removes weeds with Landcare Ambassador-Beau Walker